 • Formatting requirements for all submissions.

-Note that General Guidelines are a different set of instructions from Form Guidelines.
-Form Guidelines will be entered for an individual form as you create it, and should include details specific to that form, such as:
+Note that General Guidelines are a different set of instructions from Form/Project Guidelines.
+Form/Project Guidelines will be entered for an individual form or project as you create it, and should include details specific to that form, such as:

 • Eligibility requirements